cylon-v/hypo/README.md

   # user.company is resolved as well
 ```

-Sometimes you're not able to manage a type lifecycle, i.e. when you use 3rd-party static stuff, like:
+Sometimes you're not able to manage a type lifetime, i.e. when you use 3rd-party static stuff, like:
 ```ruby
 class DB
   def self.connect